 Originally published January 23, 2014

-If you have a sweet tooth, or know someone who does, then this authentic millionaire’s shortbread is sure to be a recipe you’ll want to try.
+If you have a sweet tooth, or know someone who does, then this authentic millionaire’s shortbread recipe is sure to be a recipe you’ll want to try.

 As an Amazon Associate I earn from qualifying purchases.